jaydenlin/node-async-require-loader/README.md

 ###### Step 3.
 Done
 Then the webpack will fetch the remote contents and build the codes for you!
+You can see examples/example03 in codes for more detials.

 ### Useage with Pre Parser
+> In some cases, the remote contents you fetched may not be pure node moudle.
+You need a parser to do some stuff before webpack compile it.
+So you can set up the preParser for the remote contents.

 ### Example